Gonlo2/mig/README.md

     To use by query: #0, #1, #3, #4, #5, #7, #8, #11
     Max size with PK: 263 bytes
     Log messages:
+      - RECOMMENDATION: If you are going to get all the values in the query #5 it is probably better to remove the `ORDER BY` and sort the values in the application
       - WARNING: Isn't possible optimize both the `ORDER BY` and the `GROUP BY` in the query #7, so only the `GROUP BY` will be optimized
       - WARNING: Isn't possible optimize all the `OR` operator of the query #11, try to refactor it to execute multiple queries concatenating the output with an `UNION`
     Pattern: